The South West of Ireland - things to see and do on a self catering holiday

 With strolls, cycling, scuba diving, sailing, sea angling and game fishing and plenty of sporting opportunities, there is much to keep you entertained during a holiday in this part of Ireland.
 Festivals are a prominent part of West Cork, which are popular amongst both locals and visitors.
 The Kinsale Arts Festival and the West Cork Music Festival draw huge crowds from across the world.

 South West Ireland is also home to Kerry, which is most often acknowledged as ‘The Kingdom’ or ‘Heaven on Earth’.
 This area of Ireland is bestowed with several sightseeing attractions including lakes, mountains, sandy coves and verdant woodland.
+One of the most popular summer holiday destinations for a self-catering cottage break in Kerry.
 You can also enjoy long scenic drives along the Ring of Kerry, which ends in Killarney.

 During a self catering cottage getaway you can also visit Muckross House, a beautiful country house, which is set amidst 25,000 acre of picturesque landscape.
 This beautiful attraction is nestled in the Killarney National Park, which is home to the magnificent Ross Castle and the Torc Waterfall.
 The Yew forests are also home to a herd of native red deer which you may be lucky enough to see.

 Kerry is bestowed with innumerable archaeological treasures.
 Moreover, this destination is home to the famous UNESCO World Heritage Site, the Skellig Islands, where hermit monks once lived.
 During a country cottages trip, tourists can explore several other enthralling highlights, such as the Staigue Forts, Gallarus Oratory, beehive huts and the majestic round tower at Rattoo.